Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 - Houston's games this year have hit the over on four of six set point totals (66.7%).

-- Houston is 4-0 against the spread and 4-0 overall this season when the team notches more than 28 points.
+- Houston is 4-0 against the spread and 4-0 overall this season when the team puts up more than 28 points.

 - Find the latest spread and moneyline odds for Houston at SISportsbook.